mikaelmattsson/node-web-chat/README.md

+Server-Client Chat
+=================
-Separate server-client with node, sockets.io, react, ECMAScript 6, and webpack.
+## Made with node, sockets.io, react, ECMAScript 6, and webpack.
 Built using the [Genesis](https://github.com/genesishq/genesis) boilerplate.
-=================

 > An example of the generated output can be viewed [here](https://magnus.sexy/genesis).